btskinner/tex_cv/README.md

   included (*e.g.*, October will be higher than May, even though it comes first alphabetically).
 * Citations convert links in `Url` field (and `Doi` and `ISBN`) to linked titles in citation.
+Put links to your publications or working papers here and anyone with a digital copy of your CV will be able to click on the title to access them.
 * Works can be limited to only recent publications, presentations, etc., using the `\recentyear{}` macro in the top of the file.
 * Non-automated sections use lists or tables to make clean layout.
-* Comments throughout to help you know what to change in order to personalize.
+* Comments throughout `cv.tex` to help you know what to change in order to personalize.

 ## Compile